tgrogers/ece695-2021/accel-sim-project/project.part1.md

 Answer the following questions:

-**1. Is there a connection between these divergence metrics and the application's instructions-per-cycle (IPC)?**
+1. **Is there a connection between these divergence metrics and the application's instructions-per-cycle (IPC)?**
-**1. Comment on why this is (or is not) the case.
+1. **Comment on why this is (or is not) the case.
 Remember to use the data to answer this question, not just intuition and if the data runs counter to your intuition, attempt to use other data to explain why.
 (Hint: Think about occupancy too)**

-## Hints
+#### Hints

 There are some existing statistics in the simulator that will help you get the information.
 For SIMD Utilization, after each kernel, the simulator print something that looks like: